-Employees are permitted to work additional jobs as long as it does not interfere with their job performance with Essex County College.
+Employees are permitted to work additional jobs as long as it does not take place during working hours or interfere with their job performance at Essex County College.
 Employees with additional jobs are expected to work their assigned schedules.
-An additional job will not be considered an excuse for poor job performance, absenteeism, tardiness, leaving early, refusal to travel, or refusal to work overtime or different hours.
+An additional job will not be considered an excuse for poor job performance, absenteeism, tardiness, leaving early, or refusal to work overtime or different hours.